-‘Let’s just say there were tears – Hyland Brothers reunited with their Irish titles - Irish Boxing
+‘Let’s just say there were tears’ – Hyland Brothers reunited with their Irish titles - Irish Boxing

 The boxing siblings got an early Christmas present over the weekend as their mother presented them with three green straps.

-The brothers all won the prestigious belt over a decade ago – eldest brother Eddie won his in a classic with Kevin O’Hara in 2008, Patrick won it two years later when he defeated former Irish champion Mickey Coveney before former EU Champion Paulie claimed his green strap in 2008 by beating Marc Callaghan.
+The brothers all won the prestigious belt over a decade ago – eldest brother Eddie won his in a classic with Kevin O’Hara in 2008, Patrick defeated European medal winner Paul Griffin to his title on the same night, while former EU Champion Paulie claimed his green strap in 2008 by beating Marc Callaghan.

 However, when their father coach, manager and promoter, Paddy Hyland passed away eight years ago the brothers buried their titles with him.